vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 - epoch 1: party associated 200 VEGA
 - epoch 1: party requests to delegate 100 VEGA to validator1
 - end of epoch1: party1 has 300 delegated to validator1, 200 delegated to validators 2-5 and 100 remain undelegated.
-- end of epoch2: the remaining associated undelegated 100 VEGA get auto-delegated and distrubuted such that validator1 gets 27 (100 * 300/1100) and validators 2-5 get each 18 - and 1 token remains undelegated
+- end of epoch2: the remaining associated undelegated 100 VEGA get auto-delegated and distributed such that validator1 gets 27 (100 * 300/1100) and validators 2-5 get each 18 - and 1 token remains undelegated

 ### Edge case 2: manual undelegation for party eligible for auto delegation:
 - epoch 0: party associated 1000 VEGA